+Student Name: \\\\\

+A#:\\\\\

-I authorize New Mexico Junior College Student Disability Services offices to receive information fr provider, I authorize my provider to discuss my condition with the appropriate and qualified New Mexico Junior College personnel on an as-needed basis. • provider, I authorize my provider to discuss my condition with the appropriate and qualified New Mexico Junior College personnel on an as-needed basis. • with the appropriate and qualified New Mexico Junior College personnel on an as-needed basis. , Student Signature: In order to determine reasonable accommodations for housing, New Mexico Junior College require current and comprehensive documentation of the student's condition from a licensed clinical proportion health care provider.
+I authorize New Mexico Junior College Student Disability Services offices to receive information from my provider, \\\\\\\.
+I authorize my provider to discuss my condition(s) with the appropriate and qualified New Mexico Junior College personnel on an as-needed basis.

+Student Signature: \\\\\

+In order to determine reasonable accommodations for housing, New Mexico Junior College requires current and comprehensive documentation of the student's condition from a licensed clinical professional or health care provider.
 The provider completing this form cannot be a relative of the student.
-If space provided is not adequate, please attach a separate sheet of paper.
-The provider may also at report providing additional related information. fessiona the This form must be completed by a licensed clinical professional or health care provider familiar thistory and functional limitations of the student's condition(s). with the 1.
-Date of Initial Contact with Student:// 2.
-Date of Last Office Visit with Student:/// 3.
-Diagnosis : Please list all relevant diagnoses.
-If applicable, please list all DSM-IV or ICD Diag (text and code). gnoses
+If the space provided is not adequate, please attach a separate sheet of paper.
+The provider may also attach a report providing additional related information.

+This form must be completed by a licensed clinical professional or health care provider familiar with the history and functional limitations of the student's condition(s).

+1. Date of Initial Contact with Student: \\\\\/\\\\/

+3. Diagnosis: Please list all relevant diagnoses.
+If applicable, please list all DSM-IV or ICD Diagnoses (text and code).

-4. Approximate onset of diag ınosis: // 5.
-Severity of symptoms □mild □moderate □severe 6.
-Prognosis of disorder: □good □fair □poor Describ activity oe the symptoms related to r. the student's cor ndition that cause s ignificant imp airment in a major life needs state the specific recomme are warranted based upon t nment you recommend are he student's disa
+4. Approximate onset of diagnosis s:/ /

+5. Severity of symptoms □mild □moderate □severe

+6. Prognosis of disorder: □good □fair □poor

+Describe the symptoms related to the student's condition that cause significant impairment in a major life activity.